5CCSACCA/coursework-Minigo-ovo/README.md

 > **📝 Note for Examiners / Markers:**
 > To facilitate testing, the required **`.env`** file and the **`firebase-credentials.json`** service account key have been submitted separately via **KEATS** (packaged in a ZIP file).
 >
-> **Please download and extract these two files into the project root directory** (`AI_Project/`) before running the system.
+> **Please download and extract these two files into the project root directory (where docker-compose.yml is located)** before running the system.
 This ensures secure access to the Gemini API and Firebase services without exposing credentials in the codebase.

 *(If you are setting this up from scratch, please follow the template below to create your own .env file)* Please create a file named `.env` in the root directory and populate it with the following variables: